adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 Browsers show a loading indicator during page load.
 SPAs use AJAX to load pages and so we need to implement a custom one.
 This requires extra work.

 Also, the browser's indicator displays *progress*.
 That is, a user can tell how long until the request finishes.
-Javascript can only state that something is loading, not how long left there is.
+JS can only state that something is loading, not how long left there is.
 This leads users to request the link again.

 Furthermore, the user's browser provides a predictable and familiar loading indicator, no matter which website they visit.
-When we use Javascript to do this, we break the third of Henny Swan’s [UX principles](https://www.smashingmagazine.com/2015/02/bbc-iplayer-accessibility-case-study/#ux-principles), *design with familiarity in mind*.
+When we use JS to do this, we break the third of Henny Swan’s [UX principles](https://www.smashingmagazine.com/2015/02/bbc-iplayer-accessibility-case-study/#ux-principles), *design with familiarity in mind*.

 ## 11. It's going to fail

-[Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) explains that Javascript loading or executing will fail.
+[Everyone has JS, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) explains that JS can fail in many ways.
+Maybe it doesn't load.
+Maybe it the browser doesn't recognise the script and fails.
 SPAs *depend* on many different enhancements, and they tend not to conform to [Progressive Enhancement](/articles/progressively-enhanced-javascript/).
 This means when it does fail, the resulting experience will be a blank page.

+## 12. They're probably slower

+Given that they require a whole load of extra code to load and fix all these issues, it's probably going to be slower.
+And remember, [AJAX is not always more performant](/articles/designing-for-performance/).

 ## Summary